-While the parameters vary from person to person, the ideal range for a diabetic is prescribed to be not above 130/80.
-The first reading (130) is the systolic pressure, that is the highest pressure applied as the blood pushes through the heart.
+While the parameters vary from person to person, the ideal range for a person with diabetes is prescribed to be not above 130/80.
+The first reading (130) is the systolic pressure; the highest pressure applied as the blood pushes through the heart.
 The second reading (80) is the diastolic pressure, which is the pressure maintained by arteries when vessels are relaxed between heartbeats.

 Risks Involved in High Blood Pressure with Diabetes

-The American Diabetes Association has stated that a combination of high blood pressure and diabetes, even if normal sugar levels are maintained, can prove to be lethal and lead to heart attack or stroke if not maintained within range.
-Both hypertension and type 2 diabetes can result in other diabetes related complications like kidney disease and retinopathy.
+The American Diabetes Association has stated that a combination of high blood pressure and diabetes can prove to be lethal and lead to heart attack or stroke if not maintained within range.
+Both hypertension and type 2 diabetes can result in other diabetes-related complications like kidney disease and retinopathy.

-Constantly high blood pressure along with fluctuating blood glucose levels as shown in blood sugar test can lead to problems related to the brain like Alzheimer’s disease or dementia.
+Constantly high blood pressure along with fluctuating blood glucose levels can lead to problems related to the brain like Alzheimer’s disease or dementia.
 Certain factors also contribute towards increasing your risks of heart problems or stroke, apart from blood sugar levels.
 These include: